 "Natural justice" is a term that refers to the elementary conditions of procedural fairness.
 It is not a fixed concept, but has evolved over time.
-The following may be regarded as the basic components of natural justice as they relate to the university context:
+In the context of tenure and promotion, the Supreme Court has stated that six principles of natural justice are important to consider: